Fast Approximate Dynamic Programming for Input-Affine Dynamics: Introduction

 \end{itemize}

-In Section~\ref{sec:numerical ex}, we validate our theoretical results and compare the performance of the proposed algorithms with the benchmark d-DP algorithm through multiple numerical examples.
+In Section~\ref{sec:numerical ex}, we validate our theoretical results and compare the performance of the proposed algorithms with the benchmark d-DP algorithm through a synthetic numerical example.
 Further numerical examples (and descriptions of the extensions of the proposed algorithms) are provided in Appendix~\ref{app:num example}.
-Moreover, in order to facilitate the application of the proposed algorithms, we provide a MATLAB package:
+Moreover, to facilitate the application of the proposed algorithms, we provide a MATLAB package:

 \begin{itemize}

 \item[(iv)] \textbf{The d-CDP MATLAB package:} The algorithms presented in this study and their extensions are available in the d-CDP MATLAB package~\cite{Kolari20}.
 A brief description of this package is provided in Appendix~\ref{app:matlab}.
 The numerical examples of this study are also included in the package and reproducible. \end{itemize}